AI-Hypercomputer/maxtext/README.md

     When your job is finished `multihost_job.py` will delete the TPUs for you.
 However you still need to delete the QR.
 You can check that your job is done because the QR will no longer be `ACTIVE`, but instead in state `SUSPENDED` since the nodes have been deleted.
     ```
-    gcloud alpha compute tpus queued-resources list --filter=$RUN_NAME # You can remove RUN_NAME to list all QR in your project
+    gcloud alpha compute tpus queued-resources list --filter=$RUN_NAME # You can remove the filter to list all QR in your project
     ```
     Then delete the QR